 My work is in private collections, shown locally, nationally and has been published by Phaidon Press.
 I am a recipient of NEA and NEH grants.
 My graduate work was completed at the University of Chicago; my undergraduate work completed at School of the Art Institute of Chicago (SAIC).

 I have served as Assistant Director for the Division of Continuing Studies (SAIC) and Cultural Enrichment Manager for the Chicago Park District.
 I have taught for the Art Education Department of School of the Art Institute of Chicago, and the Art Depts. of Colorado State University, the University of Wyoming and Naropa University.
 After serving as Lead Faculty for Visual and Media Arts in CADHu (Department of Creative Arts Design and Humanities) at Front Range Community College in Ft.
-Collins, Colorado, I have returned my work as an adjunct faculty member.
+Collins, Colorado, I have returned to my work as an adjunct faculty member which provides me focused time for my research and studio practice.